gearslogy/GParticlesIO/README.md

 #can do:
     This GIO can transfer particles data in several 3d applications.
         examples:
-        (1)Export Houdini Particles --> IntoDisk --> named .gp cache format (2)Arnold Load The cache --> FromDisk --> get the attribute and render it
+        (1)Export Houdini Particles --> IntoDisk --> named .gp cache format.
+        (2)Arnold Load The cache --> FromDisk --> use the procedural plugin to render the attributes.
+        (3)Maya Load the cache --> FromDisk --> use the rewrite the emitter load the particle cache.

 #demos:
     1,houdini load and save data demo (Houdini_SRC),this demo can write all the Houdini point attributes into local disk.and load it